EHang 116

 In January 2016, EHang announced the world’s first autonomous one passenger EHang 184 eVTOL prototype.
 In 2018, the company announced both a one passenger EHang 116 eVTOL production version aircraft and their EHang 216 eVTOL production version aircraft.
 EHang delivered their first EHang 216 aircraft to a customer in March 2018, for testing, training and demonstration purposes.
 The EHang 116 and 216 can also perform cargo-only flights.
 In the summer of 2020, EHang was issued a Special Flight Operations Certificate for the 216 Logistics cargo drone.

-The EHang 116 is a one passenger eVTOL multicopter is fully a autonomous aircraft with a cruising speed of 100 km/h (62 mph) with a maximum flight time of 19 minutes.
-At a full payload of 140 kg (309 lbs), it's maximum distance traveled is 31 km (19 miles).
-There are 16 independent propellers and 16 independent motors mounted on eight arms for vertical and forward flight.
+The EHang 116 is a one passenger eVTOL prototype multicopter and is a fully autonomous aircraft with a cruising speed of 100 km/h (62 mph) and has a maximum flight time of 19 minutes.
+At a full payload of 140 kg (309 lbs), its maximum range for the aircraft is 31 km (19 miles).
+The EHang 116 has 16 independent propellers and 16 independent motors mounted on eight arms for all directions of flight.

 The operating system on each EHang aircraft consist of an autopilot, flight control system which can activate contingency measures in emergency situations, communication systems, battery management system, safety management system and aircraft lighting.
 The operating system is secured with data-encryption technologies for data security and have back-up systems.